A bilevel approach for compensation and routing decisions in last-mile delivery: Introduction

-Problems of this type are faced in practice by the so-called peer-to-peer transportation platforms, which dynamically connect service (e.g., a ride, a delivery) requests with independent carriers that are not under the platform’s control.
-As a result, the platform cannot be sure that an offered request will be accepted by the service providers (carriers), who base their selection on their net profits.
-In some cases, the platform may influence the decisions of the carriers by selecting, not only the requests offered to each of them but also the compensation associated with each request.
+Problems of this type are faced in practice by the so-called peer-to-peer transportation platforms, as, among others: \textit{Uber Eats}, which is Uber's food delivery service that connects customers with local restaurants and independent delivery drivers; \textit{Glovo}, which offers a wide range of delivery services, including food, groceries, and courier services; \textit{Amazon Flex}, which allows individuals to deliver Amazon packages using their own vehicles, offering flexibility and earning opportunities.
+These are just a few examples, and we address the reader to \cite{ALNAGGAR2021102139} and \cite{horner2021} for a more complete list of existing peer-to-peer delivery platforms.
+These platforms dynamically connect service (e.g., a ride, a delivery) requests with independent carriers that are not under the platform’s control.
+As a result, the platform cannot guarantee that an offered request will be accepted by the service providers (carriers), who base the selection on their net profits.
+In some cases, the platform may influence carriers' decisions by selecting, not only the requests offered to each of them but also the compensation associated with each request.

-Throughout this paper we assume that the carriers deliver all accepted orders in one single route, hence the lower-level problem faced by each driver corresponds to a Profitable Tour Problem (PTP).
+Throughout this paper we assume that the carriers deliver all accepted orders in one single route, hence the lower-level problem faced by each driver corresponds to a Profitable Tour Problem (PTP) \citep{feillet2005}.
 The PTP belongs to the class of Vehicle Routing Problems (VRPs) with profits.
 In PTP, a vehicle, starting from a central depot, can visit a subset of the available customers, collecting a specific profit whenever a customer is visited.
 The objective of the problem is the maximization of the net profit, i.e., the total collected profit minus the total route cost.